 In July, my church choir and orchestra traveled to Transylvania, Romania for a choir tour and mission trip.
 This was my first time visiting this country, and the people absolutely captured my heart!
 I also had Megan, Anna, and Kasey on the blog as guests!

 August brought the celebration of my birthday month.
 I turned 27 this year and celebrated by “hiking” Brasstown Bald.
 I also celebrated The Sound of Music’s 50th birthday by watching it at the Fox Theatre.

 October was a whirl-wind of a month.
 It kicked-off with Southern Exhilaration turning one!
-I witnessed Alabama teach the Bulldogs to win in Athens, drove up to Nashville for a quick work trip but toured the Country Music Hall of Fame, and then ended the month with a work trip up to Cincinnati.
-My Cincinnati trip allowed me to cross another state off my bucket list: Ohio!
+I witnessed Alabama teach the Bulldogs to win in Athens, drove up to Nashville for a quick work trip but toured the Country Music Hall of Fame, and then ended the month with a work trip up to Cincinnati, which allowed me to cross another state off my bucket list: Ohio!

 November was a bit of a breath after my crazy November.
 I attended a PRSA conference in downtown Atlanta, spent Thanksgiving with my family, and just soaked up the beautiful fall weather.
 I also booked my second photography workshop with National Geographic…so watch out Texas, I’m coming for you in April 2016.

 The last month of 2015 kicked off with a weekend getaway to Philadelphia.
 I have been to Pennsylvania several times, but this was my first time exploring The City of Brotherly Love and I absolutely loved it.
 Otherwise, it was filled with evenings watching Christmas movies, weekends Christmas shopping, celebrating Christmas in Alabama with my grandmother and in Georgia with my family, and watching Alabama play football tonight to kick-off the new year!